HSLdevcom/digitransit-site/pages/en/developers/geocoding-data/index.md

 For Exploring ElasticSearch data you can open browser (when container is running):
 > http://{DOCKER HOST}:9200/_plugin/head/

+Above, {DOCKER HOST} is `localhost` in Linux systems.
+When using using docker machine on Windows or OSX, {DOCKER HOST} is the ip of the docker machine.

 This url contains navigator that can be user to make queries to ElasticSearch.
 Select "Browser"-tab and write queries to "name.default" field.